Last Updated on December 2, 2025 by Jennifer Bell

 For the most delicious results, use organic virgin coconut oil instead of refined coconut oil if possible.
 I love the subtle coconut flavor and soft, luxurious texture the virgin coconut oil gives these cookies.

-These coconut oil cookies are sweetened with maple syrup.
-You can substitute agave if you prefer.
+These cookies are sweetened with maple syrup.
+You can substitute other liquid sweeteners such as agave if you prefer.

-I added some pure vanilla extract to these cookies because vanilla complements the flavor of coconut oil so nicely.
-Be sure to use pure vanilla extract as opposed to artificial vanilla if possible because you can really taste the difference.
+Be sure to use pure vanilla extract as opposed to artificial vanilla if possible.
+You can really taste the difference.

 Start by adding the coconut oil, maple syrup, pure vanilla extract, and salt to a large mixing bowl, then use a whisk to mix well.